-- + Make sure surfaces around playground equipment have at least 9 to 12 inches of wood chips, mulch, sand or pea gravel. - + An alternative is mats or synthetic surfacing made of safety-tested rubber or rubber-like materials. - + Check that protective surfacing extends at least 6 feet in all directions from the play equipment. - + For swings, be sure surfacing extends twice the height of the suspending bar, both behind and in front of the swings.
+- + Pad surfaces around playground equipment with at least 9 to 12 inches of wood chips, mulch, sand or pea gravel. - + An alternative is mats or synthetic surfacing made of safety-tested rubber or rubber-like materials. - + Check that protective surfacing extends at least 6 feet in all directions from the play equipment. - + For swings, a good rule of thumb is for surfacing to extend twice the height of the suspending bar, both behind and in front of the swings.